Today's Feature Free Law Seminar

 As the economy continues to

-shed jobs, its easy to see why the
+shed jobs, it’s easy to see why the

 administration is keen to highlight the number of